 This is what the auction sheet often looks like, detailing the highlights and issues the vehicle has.
 Below is a translated version of the same copy to help you understand what the different fields mean.

-Year & Month: 26 Represents how old the vehicle is, meaning this car from 1997 (at the time of this guide).
+Year & Month: 26 Represents how old the vehicle is, meaning this car was made in 1997 (at the time of this guide).
 1 Represents the month, meaning the month would be January.

-Total KMs: Some auction sheets put a * to signify that the KMs are unknown.
-Auctions may put a $ symbol to indicate the total km owner records supplied.
+Total KMs: Some staff may put a * to signify that the KMs are unknown.
+Furthermore, staff and crew may put a $ symbol to indicate the total km owner records supplied.

 Model Details: The model shows a Serena Highway Star – S-HV.